-Back in the day, before super markets were on every corner of your neighborhood and people didn’t just buy the familiar brand of frozen dinners to chow down while watching an episode of their favorite sitcom, food had a greater value… literally and figuratively.
+Back in the day, before supermarkets were on every corner of your neighborhood and people didn’t just buy the familiar brand of frozen dinners to chow down while watching an episode of their favorite sitcom, food, grown by a local farmer, had a greater value both nutritionally and economically.

 Now, buying an average piece of fruit has been the norm for people looking for a convenient and cheap way to get their produce.
 Biting into watery, tasteless strawberries for so long, we’ve probably forgotten how strawberries are really supposed to taste- like sweet, juicy pieces of heaven!

 Yet in the more rural areas, where people can actually pick the fruit they eat, no sacrifice is needed except for time, which let’s be honest, is the biggest sacrifice of all for people living in a major metropolis.

 Being a chef in Los Angeles for more than five years has given me access to some of the best local produce there is, and I immediately fell in love with it all.
 Even though I love to cook, I left the business to focus on what I was really passionate about- reconnecting with the land and all the great sustenance this beautiful world had to offer.
 Ok sure, I didn’t move to Idaho and start harvesting potatoes, but I made personal relationships with farmers which led me to create Handpicked by Mckenna—a service that brings the best produce from the farmers market straight to your door, offering convenience without sacrificing quality.

 Now, let’s get into some fun facts on why buying locally and supporting farmers is not only beneficial to you personally, but also good for your community.

 This may seem obvious, but when you support a local farm, you are supporting your economy.
 In light of the recent events, it’s important that we ensure that the farms that exist today will be there tomorrow.